 The Garden is following guidelines provided by the Centers for Disease Control, The NC Department of Health and Human Services and the Gaston County Department of Health.
 The Garden, in accordance with CDC guidance, recommends individuals stay six feet apart and travel in groups no larger than six.
 Garden staff and guests are required to wear face masks indoors or outdoors in the presence of other staff, volunteers or guests.
 Six feet social distancing should be observed outdoors.
-The Garden also recommends that persons more vulnerable or at-risk for COVID-19 as identified by the CDC take extra precaution or refrain from use of the facility during this initial phases of reopening.
+The Garden also recommends that persons more vulnerable or at-risk for COVID-19 as identified by the CDC take extra precaution or refrain from use of the facility during this initial phase of reopening.

-The Garden is installing plexiglas barriers between staff and guests.
-We've also intalled signage and markers to remind you of the six-foot rule.
+The Garden has installed plexiglas barriers between staff and guests.
+We've also installed signage and markers to remind you of the six-foot rule.
 Hand sanitizer is readily available.
 Signage will be in place to encourage guests to stroll through the Garden in a counter-clockwise fashion.

 In visiting DSBG, you agree to assume all responsibility for your health and well-being and will not hold DSBG responsible in any way with respect to COVID-19.

 You can enter the Garden through the Visitor Pavilion as usual.
 Otherwise, the building, including The Garden Store and Restrooms in the Visitor Pavilion are open, but the rest of the building remains closed.
 Lost Hollow: the Kimbrell Children’s Garden and The Orchid Conservatory likewise will be closed.
 Closing these indoor areas and areas with many high-touch surfaces will help reduce the spread of disease and enable Garden staff to more effectively clean other areas that are requried to receive guests.
 Seating around the Garden will also be limited.
 A limited selection of snacks and drinks will be available at the admissions area.
 We ask that you help us by carrying your trash out of the Garden.

 Contact us at email@example.com or (704) 829-1284.